igordundic/WozGame/README.md

 # WozGame
-A typescript project by Milad Rahmani.
+A typescript project.
 This is for finishing my P at HZ University of Applied Sciences.